pkivolowitz/CSC1100-J-2020/Progress.md

 * were reminded that chapter 2 of the reading is due Monday night at 11:59 PM
 * were reminded that Monday will start our almost-daily quizzes.
 Monday's quiz will cover chapter 1

-## Future
+## January 13

-Someday soon we expect ...
+On this day we:

+* reviewed
-* To learn about lists:
+* learned about lists:
     * Making and empty list
     * Adding to a list using `append`
     * Getting the length of a list using `len`
     * Indexing into a list
     * Slicing a list
     * Making a list from `range`
     * Shuffling a list
+    * Tuples are like lists but are "read only"
+* learned that multiple variables can be assigned using commas
-* To learn the `for` loop
+* learned the `for` loop
-* To write a program to print out a hand of 5 playing cards
+* wrote a program to print out a hand of 5 playing cards
-* Chapter 2 will be assigned for over the weekend.
+* took a quiz on chapter 1
+* were reminded chapter 2 is due tonight
+* were assigned chapters 3.1 through 3.5.

+## January 14

+Today we expect to practice with lists and learn a small number of new things.